databrary/databrary-docs/docs/support/templates.md

 In order to share identifiable data on Databrary Authorized Investigators must secure permission from the people depicted in recordings or images.
 Databrary calls this data sharing permission a "release" since it involves releasing data for use by other researchers.
-Databrary recommends adapting the [Databrary Release Template](release-template.md) although the exact Databrary Release Template language is not required.
+Databrary recommends adapting the [Databrary Sharing Release Template](release-template.md) although the exact Databrary Sharing Release Template language is not required.
 The Databrary Release Template serves as a guideline.

 ::: tip NOTE